Skip to content

 Borrow energy from builders:

-This week, don’t wait for the “perfect time.”
+This week, do not wait for the perfect time.

 Find a way — then confidence follows.